Gambling Addiction and Problem Gambling

 Self-help for gambling problems

 The biggest step to overcoming a gambling addiction is realizing that you have a problem.
 It takes tremendous strength and courage to own up to this, especially if you have lost a lot of money and strained or broken relationships along the way.
-But many others have been in your shoes and have been able to break the habit.
+Don’t despair, and don’t try to go it alone.
+Many others have been in your shoes and have been able to break the habit and rebuild their lives.
 You can, too.

 Seek help for underlying mood disorders.
 Depression, stress, substance abuse, or anxiety can both trigger gambling problems and be made worse by compulsive gambling.
 Even when gambling is no longer a part of your life, these problems will still remain, so it’s important to address them.

 Learn to relieve unpleasant feelings in healthier ways.
 Do you gamble when you’re lonely or bored?
-Or after a stressful day at work or school?
-Gambling may be a way to self-soothe unpleasant emotions.
-But there are healthier and more effective ways of managing your moods, such as practicing relaxation techniques.
+Or after a stressful day at work or following an argument with your spouse?
+Gambling may be a way to self-soothe unpleasant emotions, unwind, or socialize.
+But there are healthier and more effective ways of managing your moods and relieving boredom, such as exercising, spending time with friends who don’t gamble, taking up new hobbies, or practicing relaxation techniques.

 Strengthen your support network.
 It’s tough to battle any addiction without support, so reach out to friends and family.
 If your support network is limited, there are ways to make new friends without relying on visiting casinos or gambling online.
 Try reaching out to colleagues at work, joining a sports team or book club, enrolling in an education class, or volunteering for a good cause.